kubos/kubos/docs/obc-docs/mbm2/installing-linux-mbm2.rst

 To perform a full default installation, two files are needed:

-  - A Kubos Linux SD card image
+  - A Kubos Linux SD card image (kubos-linux.img)
-  - An aux_sd image
+  - An Auxilliary SD card image (aux-sd.img)

 All of these files can be obtained from `our Kubos Linux Releases page on GitHub <https://github.com/kubos/kubos-linux-build/releases>`__